naksyn/Pyramid/README.md

 ##### base-LaZagne.py

-Insert and HTTPS credentials in the upper part of the script and change lazagne module if needed.
+Insert HTTPS credentials in the upper part of the script and change lazagne module if needed.

+##### base-clr.py

+Insert HTTPS credentials in the upper part of the script and assembly bytes of the file you want to load.

+##### base-tunnel-socks5.py

+Insert parameters in the upper part of the script.

 #### Unzip embeddable package and execute the download cradle on target